Release notes of ERO data for the Euclid Consortium

 Data Collection

 The ERO proposals and initial observations were selected before Euclid launch assuming the pre-launch schedule for the commissioning and the start of the nominal survey.
-The actual schedule had to account for the update of the FGS guiding software update, causing the start of the performance verification phase several weeks later than planned.
+The actual schedule had to account for the update of the Fine Guidance Sensor (FGS) software update, causing the start of the Performance Verification Phase in which the EROs should have been collected, several weeks later than planned.

-Before the re-start of the Performance Verification Phase, the operations teams managed to schedule a number of observations because selected targets would move out of the visibility window of Euclid.
-A subset of these observations could be executed successfully without guiding errors, and are used as ERO showcase.
-However, the majority of the successful ERO observations have been collected during the Performance Verification Phase.
+Before the re-start of the Performance Verification Phase, the operations teams managed to schedule a number of observations before they would move out of the visibility window of Euclid.
+A subset of these observations could be executed successfully without guiding errors, and are used as ERO showcases.
+However, the majority of the successful ERO observations have been collected during the Performance Verification Phase in the period from 29 September until 3 December 2023.

 Data Products and usage